eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 As I explored in [this post](../why-condorcet/){:target="_blank"}, I think compromise and consent are incompatible with a ranked ballot.
 Two voters can give the same preference *order*, but disagree on who they would find genuinely acceptable as their representative (who they would be willing to compromise on).
 "Second choice" does not imply "acceptable backup", and could instead mean "lesser evil" (or vice versa).
 Scores can be exaggerated and ambiguous.
 Is a 3/5 "acceptable" or not?

 Acceptability isn't naturally categorized by ordinal rankings or utility scores.
-In that sense, Approval captures "satisfaction" from an election more directly than any other majorly proposed system.
+In that sense, Approval captures "satisfaction" from an election more directly than any other seriously proposed system.
 And I think that is something that we, in this polarized time, should [seriously consider](../approval-only){:target="_blank"}.

 Many like to point to Approval as a "highly strategic" system, as if that is a bad thing.
 In practice, your optimal ballot is almost surely sincere <d-cite key="laslier2009leaderRule"></d-cite>; the strategy question is mostly where you draw your line of acceptability.
 If you can identify who you "like," you can vote for them without fear of active betrayal, and, as expanded on in the appendix, trust Approval to take your expressed preferences at face value without requiring exaggeration or misrepresentation.
 That is how strategyproofness on dichotomous preferences manifests in the real world, and I think it's a genuinely strong point in its favor.